Updated Oct 11, 2021 | Published Jul 14, 2020 • 12 min read

 So if you don’t want to be tied to any one hotel, perhaps this is the route to take.

-DoorDash membership: You’ll get a free DoorDash membership for at least a year, known as a DashPass.
-This gives you free delivery and reduced service fees on orders over $12, which could help you save quite a bit if you tend to order out.
+DoorDash membership: Get a free membership (DashPass) for at least a year, which provides free delivery and reduced service fees on orders over $12.

 Evan graduated from SUNY Oswego with a degree in journalism and creative writing.
 In his professional writing career, he strives for precision and comprehension in his work.
 He’s written news articles, blog posts, and copy, working across a slew of different mediums.
 With in-depth research and great care for accuracy and detail, he now works to bring you the most up-to-date credit information.